matrix-org/matrix-spec-proposals/proposals/2676-message-editing.md

 The `m.new_content` can include any properties that would normally be found in an event's `content` property, such as `formatted_body`.

-Note that the `msgtype` property of `m.room.message` events need not be the same as in the original event.
-For example, if a user intended to send a message beginning with "/me", but their client sends an `m.emote` event instead, they could edit the message to send be an `m.text` event as they had originally intended.

 Whenever a homeserver would return an event via the Client-Server API, it should check for any applicable `m.replace` event, and if one is found, it should first modify the `content` of the original event according to the